Last Updated on December 16, 2022 by Lori Geurin

-The ketogenic diet is not a new concept and has been around for decades.
+The ketogenic diet is not new and has been around for decades.
 It’s a low-carb, high-fat, moderate-protein lifestyle that helps people lose weight and improve their health.
-The long list of benefits includes improved blood sugar levels, appetite suppression, better cholesterol levels, decreased inflammation in the body, and many more!
+The benefits include improved blood sugar levels, appetite suppression, better cholesterol levels, decreased inflammation in the body, and many more!

-In this blog post, I’ll be sharing 12 reasons why you might want to adopt a keto lifestyle if you’re looking to make some healthy changes in your life.
+In this blog post, I’ll be sharing 12 reasons why you might want to adopt a keto lifestyle if you want to make some healthy changes.

 This post may contain affiliate links.
 This means that if you make a purchase through one of my affiliate links, I may get a small commission at no additional cost to you.
 Thank you so much for supporting our little blog.
 I appreciate you!